rempsyc/rempsyc/cran-comments.md

       nice_assumptions.Rd: \value
       ...

+* Fixed.

-Some code lines in examples are commented out.
+> Some code lines in examples are commented out.
 Please never do that.
 Ideally find toy examples that can be regularly executed and checked.
 Lengthy examples (> 5 sec), can be wrapped in \donttest{}.
 Examples in comments in:
        overlap_circle.Rd

+* Fixed.

-\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+> \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
 That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
 Does not seem necessary.
 Please replace \dontrun with \donttest.

+* Fixed.

-You write information messages to the console that cannot be easily suppressed.
+> You write information messages to the console that cannot be easily suppressed.
 It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
 Instead of print()/cat() rather use message()/warning() or if(verbose)cat(..) (or maybe stop()) if you really have to write text to the console.
 (except for print, summary, interactive functions)

+* Fixed.

-Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
+> Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 This is not allowed by CRAN policies.
 Please omit any default path in writing functions. -> R/cormatrix_excel2.R In your examples/vignettes/tests you can write to tempdir(). -> man/nice_scatter.Rd; man/nice_violin.Rd

+* Fixed.

 ## Resubmission rempsyc 0.0.8